Welcome to Stokesley and District U3A

 These are held in Stokesley Methodist Church on the 2nd Wednesday of each month.
 Doors open at 1.15pm with the opportunity for tea/coffee, a chat, and to meet group leaders.
 The talk then starts at 2pm for about an hour including questions and is followed by any announcements, committee and group leaders’ reports.
 Details of these meetings are shown on the MEETINGS page (press the button at the top of this page).

 The annual subscription is £25/person, which includes attendance at all monthly meetings.
 In addition, from September 2018, members of groups meeting in rented rooms must also pay £1 each time they attend.
 For those groups which travel or incur entrance fees the full cost must be paid.
 The Group Leader will arrange with the group how these fees will be collected.
-[Group Leaders may download a Fees Return Form by clicking this link.]
-There are reduced membership fees for Affiliated members who are members of another U3A and who have paid their Capitation Fee.
-Also there is a reduced fee of £15 for the part year from 1st April.
+There are reduced membership fees for affiliated members who are members of another U3A and who have paid their membership fee.
+There is a reduced fee of £15 for the part year from 1st April.
 Our subscription year runs from September to August.
-If you pay tax, your subscription may be gift aided.
+If you pay tax, your subscription may be Gift Aided.